- What is positive parenting?

 Therefore, you need to take the initiative to discuss such matters with your child.
 Talk to them about having sexual relationships, drug abuse, alcoholism and the importance of having a goal in life.

 Some topics might make you as well as the child uncomfortable.
 Make them feel comfortable with your tone, body language, and timing.
+Try to work on your own comfort levels.
+It is okay to let teens know that this is also an uncomfortable topic for you, but that you are willing to push through the discomfort as it is an important thing to talk about.
 Maintain eye contact while you talk, maintain a positive tone, and choose a good time to talk.

 Remember, communication is the basis to maintain a healthy relationship with your teenager.